 As part of a preventative care routine, vaccinations can help protect your pet from life-threatening diseases.
 While nursing, pets receive antibodies and nutrients from their mother’s milk.
 When nursing stops, pets become more susceptible to illnesses because the antibodies from their mother's milk do not last long.
 For this reason, routine vaccinations for puppies and kittens start at the age of 6 to 8 weeks old, and will continue at certain intervals throughout adulthood.
 After being vaccinated, most young pets take about 5 days to build protective antibodies, with complete protection taking about 14 days.
-Many initial vaccines require multiple dosages given over a short period of time, and most require booster shots every 6 months to 3 years.
+Many initial vaccines require multiple dosages given over a short period of time, and generally require booster shots every 6 months to 3 years.
 Pets who have been vaccinated have an advantage over those who have not.
 When a disease is detected, your vaccinated pet’s immune system quickly responds, decreasing severity of the illness or preventing it altogether.
-In rare cases some pets will not develop immunity from their vaccinations or may react to a vaccine.

 It is important to note that vaccinations are preventative, not curative.
 A vaccination will prevent an illness, but if your pet is already suffering from a disease, a vaccine will not cure them.